 Luggage transfer on the Camino de Santiago

 If you don’t want to walk with a big backpack every day it’s possible to arrange backpack delivery on the Way of St.James.
 It works very easily; your backpack gets delivered every day from place to place.
 They pick it up in the morning at the reception of your albergue/hotel and drop it off by lunchtime at your next accommodation place.
-There are several companies that offer luggage transfer services on the Camino de Santiago.
+Several companies offer luggage transfer services on the Camino de Santiago.
 The Spanish post office Correos is the main one, they cover most Camino routes.
 The price is around 7 Euros per backpack per stage.

 Travel insurance for the Way of St.James